-- Average Inventory (Beginning + Ending Inventories / 2)
+- Average Inventory ([Beginning + Ending Inventories] / 2)

-In December of 2018, your total net sales (or cost of goods sold if you prefer) totalled $90,000; your beginning inventory was worth $25,000; and your ending inventory was $8,000.
+In December of 2018, your total net sales (or cost of goods sold if you prefer) totaled $90,000; your beginning inventory was worth $25,000; and your ending inventory was $8,000.

-Using the formula, your inventory turnover ratio for the month was $90,000 / [(25,000+ $8,000) / 2], or 5.45.
-This ratio means that your bar or restaurant sold its entire inventory about 5 and half times in the month of December.
+This means that your restaurant or bar sold its entire inventory approximately 5 1/2 times in the month of December.

 A low inventory turnover ratio suggests you might be overstocking or over-purchasing food and beverage items, or that business and sales have slowed.
 If you see a pattern of low turnover on a regular basis, this can be your signal to take a closer look at what’s not selling on your menu, where you can cut back on orders of a particular item, ways to cut costs, and when you might want to offer promotions that bring in more customers and boost sales.

-And while a high inventory turnover ratio is usually a sign of robust sales and a healthy business, if it’s too high, it can also mean you aren’t keeping enough stock on your shelves.
+While a high inventory turnover ratio is usually a sign of robust sales and a healthy business, if it’s too high, it can also mean you aren’t keeping enough stock on your shelves.
 It’s risky for a restaurant business to regularly fall below the optimal inventory levels required to drive sales.

-So once you have made calculating your inventory turnover ratio a regular part of business practices in your restaurant, bar or across your multi-unit chain, you’ll find you have a reliable way to track usage and sales while flagging any potential problems before they eat into your profits.
+Once you have made calculating your inventory turnover ratio a regular part of business practices in your restaurant, bar or across your multi-unit chain, you’ll find you have a reliable way to track usage and sales while flagging any potential problems before they eat into your profits.

-Tools to control your inventory turnover
+Tools to Control your Inventory Turnover

 With Optimum Control, you can track, record and analyze all aspects of your sales, usage and costs per item without piles of paper and complicated spreadsheets.
 Count and value your inventory with ease, make new orders with a touch of a button, and choose from over 70 different report types to shed insight on your profitability and inventory management.

-Take control of your inventory today with Optimum Control!
+Take control of your inventory today with Optimum Control.